Alfresco/docs-alfresco/digital-workspace/latest/develop/extensionmechanism.md

 The creation of an Alfresco Digital Workspace extension is straightforward following the Nx Workspace developer tools for monorepos.

+Install `nx` cli globally.

+`npm install -g nx`

-From the root folder of the Alfresco Digital Workspace project, use the following command to create a new extension called `my-extension`.
+From the root folder of the ADW project, use the following command to create a new extension called `my-extension`.

 `nx g @nrwl/angular:lib my-extension`